Why Does It Feel Like My Food Isnt Going Down? | Digestive Clues Explained

 The Role of Esophageal Motility Disorders

-When muscles fail to contract properly in sequence or strength, motility disorders arise.
+When muscles fail to contract properly in sequence or with enough strength, motility disorders arise.
 These conditions disrupt normal peristalsis:

-• Diffuse Esophageal Spasm: Irregular muscle contractions cause chest pain and difficulty moving food down.
+• Diffuse Esophageal Spasm: Irregular muscle contractions can cause chest pain and difficulty moving food down.

-• Nutcracker Esophagus: Excessively strong contractions lead to painful swallowing sensations.
+• Hypercontractile Esophagus: Excessively forceful contractions may lead to painful swallowing or chest discomfort.

-• Hypomotility: Weak contractions slow down transit time causing stagnation.
+• Hypomotility: Weak contractions slow down transit time and may leave food lingering in the esophagus.

 Motility testing using manometry helps diagnose these disorders by measuring pressure changes along different parts of the esophagus during swallowing.